sona-s29/Personal-Portfolio/README.md

 # React Portfolio – Sona Kumari

 A modern, animated, and fully responsive portfolio website built with React and Vite.
-Showcasing my projects, skills, education, and services as a passionate Front-End Developer.
+Showcasing my projects, skills, education, and services as a passionate Full-Stack Developer.

 ---